Thinking Strategically About Freight: The Role of Supply Chain Consulting in Gaining More Margin

 Delivered Pricing is when the price to your customer includes everything it takes to deliver the product, including fully-loaded product cost, transportation & logistics, and margin.
 The validity of this pricing term will drive the inherent risk: The shorter the commitment (say, one month), the lower the risk.
 If you're offering delivered pricing for 6+ months, you're taking the risk of fluctuations in cost, which could significantly erode your margin if you're not paying close attention.
 It also takes the risk away from the customer, which is a creation of value for your customer.

-The Value Of Delivered Pricing
+The Value Chain Of Delivered Pricing

 It's important to remember that Delivered Pricing provides an inherent value to your customers.
 There's a value in absorbing the risk of freight fluctuation, as well as arranging the transportation and dealing with the troubleshooting requirements so your customer doesn't have to.